sebastianotronto/sebastiano.tronto.net/src/blog/2022-09-10-netbooks/netbooks.md

 ## Part 2: Installing and configuring OpenBSD

 This section is probably more useful for me as a personal note than for anyone else who might be reading it.
-Nonetheless I figured people might be curious, and it does not hurt to publish it here.
-If you don't care about it, just skip to the "Conclusion" section at the end.
+Nonetheless, I figured people might be curious, and it does not hurt to publish it here.
+If you don't care about it, just skip to the "Conclusions" section at the end.

 The whole install process was super simple and took about 6 minutes.
 The new SSD drive probably helped a lot here.
 After the installation of the